Aura67/Switch-Firmware/README.md

 - [90DNS](https://github.com/meganukebmp/Switch_90DNS_tester/releases/)

 # Piracy is not supported
+Note: If people download my Ams.Package.without.Piracy.for.FM21 and add piracy content to it, I will not accept any liability as Piracy is not Supported!
 - I will never support Piracy because I am not a fan of stealing anything

 # CREDIT
 - SciresM